worc3131/CPO/README.md

 A work in progress...

-An attempt the reacreate the occam like CSO library built by my comrade and teacher, Bernard Sufrin.
+An attempt the reacreate the occam like CSO library built in scala by my comrade and teacher, Bernard Sufrin.

 https://www.cs.ox.ac.uk/people/bernard.sufrin/personal/CSO/cpa2008-cso-2016revision.pdf
 https://www.cs.ox.ac.uk/people/bernard.sufrin/personal/CSO/

+Pythons concurrency primitives are not as powerful as Scala's, so this library has less functionality than CSO, whilst some of the other functionality is essentially simulated rather than being implemented efficiently.
+Locks wihin the python interpreter (the GIL) mean that Python has limited multithreading functionality anyway.
+On the other hand, the fact that python has a loose structure and is interpreted should make CPO useful for teaching, as the state of the heap can be inspected as long as the main thread is left free.
+Finally, the occam syntax gives a clean way for python programmers to implement concurrent objects.

 As python has fewer available operators than scala, we will map the CSO operators as follows: